Chart Color Schemes

 Wakefield - Barunga West is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Wakefield - Barunga West's population is around 10,014 as of November 2025.
-This reflects an increase of 514 people from the 9,500 reported in the 2021 Census, a growth rate of 5.4%.
-The change was inferred from the estimated resident population of 9,791 from the ABS as of June 2024 and an additional 134 validated new addresses since the Census date.
+Wakefield - Barunga West's population is approximately 10,014 as of November 2025.
+This figure represents a growth of 514 people since the 2021 Census, which recorded a population of 9,500.
+The increase is inferred from an estimated resident population of 9,791 in June 2024 and an additional 134 validated new addresses since the Census date.
 This results in a population density ratio of 1.9 persons per square kilometer.
-Wakefield - Barunga West's growth rate is within 0.3 percentage points of the SA3 area's 5.7%, indicating strong growth fundamentals.
-Interstate migration contributed approximately 51.5% of overall population gains during recent periods.
+Wakefield - Barunga West's growth rate of 5.4% since the census is within 0.3 percentage points of the SA3 area's growth rate of 5.7%.
+The primary driver for this population growth was interstate migration, contributing approximately 51.5% of overall population gains.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population trends suggest an increase just below the median for regional areas nationally, with Wakefield - Barunga West expected to expand by 943 persons to 2041, reflecting a total increase of 6.8% over the 17-year period based on the latest population numbers.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and adjusted using weighted aggregation methods from LGA to SA2 levels.
+By 2041, Wakefield - Barunga West is projected to increase by approximately 943 persons, reflecting a total growth of 6.8% over the 17-year period, based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population